1964 Baltimore Colts season: Postseason

 After Baltimore's 12–2 regular season, they traveled to Cleveland to take on the Browns (10–3–1) for the NFL title on December 27.
 The host team was alternated between the conferences, Eastern in even-numbered seasons and Western in the odd-numbered.
-This was the third championship game appearance for the Colts since joining the NFL in 1953, and they entered the game as seven-point favorites.
+This was the third championship game appearance for the Colts since joining the NFL in 1953, and they entered the game as a seven-point favorite.
 Both teams had two weeks to prepare: the first half was uneventful and scoreless, but the home underdog Browns scored seventeen points in the third quarter in their 27–0 rout of the Colts.